-The GroundFloor Media (GFM) Get Grounded Foundation is proud to have supported a variety of youth service organizations in the Denver Metro area focused on child abuse and neglect, youth behavioral health or childhood hunger relief.
+The Get Grounded Foundation is honored to have supported a variety of youth service organizations in the Denver Metro area focused on child abuse and neglect, youth behavioral health and childhood hunger relief.

 The facilitator of the FreshLo Farms for Kids project in the Montbello neighborhood in Denver, Children’s Farms of America will use this grant to support a farm-school garden specialist to consult on urban agriculture, increasing yield in small spaces, working with children and adults on topics such as growing environments, pest management, nutrition and food preparation.